*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 (d) The Committee may either uphold the recommendation requiring the student to withdraw or reject the recommendation.
 If the Chair rejects the recommendation, the student will be allowed to continue unless the student is registered on a professional course covered by Regulation 34 on Fitness to Practise.
 In this case the Chair should consult the Head of the relevant department to determine whether a Fitness to Practise Committee should be convened to consider the case.

-(e) If the Committee upholds the recommendation requiring the student to withdraw, the student has a right of appeal under Section 5 of this Regulation.
+(e) If the Committee upholds the recommendation requiring the student to withdraw, the student has a right of appeal under Section 5 of this Regulation, unless there is clear evidence that the student has breached the terms of their immigration permission.

 Concern over attendance, progress, capacity to study, behaviour and re-admission following temporary withdrawal